The University of Tennessee Preamble

 - No member shall be absent, without a valid reason for excuse, from more than two (2) mandatory meetings during their tenure.

 i.
-Valid reasons shall include, but are not limited to, any event
+Valid reasons shall include, but are not limited to, any events scheduled before a mandatory meeting is scheduled, documented illness, family emergencies, significant and personal events.

 - Any member who exceeds these limits shall be expelled, pursuant to Section 6.